by Kathryn Bird

 For those of you who are consistently confused about Scotland’s status, let’s clear this up: Great Britain is an island, and Scotland, along with England and Wales, is part of Great Britain.
 It is also part of the United Kingdom, which includes the three nations of Great Britain plus Northern Ireland.

 Scotland is a country and was a sovereign state until the early 18th century.
 While some of its affairs are run by London, it has its own Parliament and a significant degree of autonomy.
-There are quite a few Scots who would like to leave England behind and recover their independence but not enough to make it happen.
+In 2014, 55% of Scots voted against independence.
+A new referendum has been proposed but its legality is being contested and it’s not clear if and when it will take place.
+If it does, it could have a different outcome…

 It is a rugged, beautiful country, whose harsh climate helped give birth to great thinkers and writers.
 And while Scots may have a reputation for being close to their pennies, you’ll rarely find a friendlier or more hospitable nation.